Last updated on 6 March 2023

 Jussi Pasanen’s MVP Pyramid Model beautifully illustrates the issue.
 On the left, we have the broad “many features, none of them good” approach.
 On the right, we have the “fewer features, all of them delightful” approach.

-We Should Make Meaningful Products
+Let’s Make Meaningful Products

 If a product isn’t meaningful for people, no amount of great design will make it successful.

 Foursquare is a great example of this.
-A few years ago, they created a well-designed app and pioneered many of the gamification mechanisms we still use now.
+A few years ago, they created a beautifully-designed app and pioneered many of the gamification mechanisms we still use now.
 While they grew quickly, people eventually lost interest, because most didn’t see the point.
 Foursquare wasn’t helping them in any way.

 Thankfully, the company pivoted and is successful again, because they re-evaluated what is important to people and adapted accordingly.